 Now with CME and Self-Assessment credit toward Part 2 of the ABS MOC program

-CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live October 2016 comprehensive Surgery MOC Review Course and bring it to you!
-These audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection.
+CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live October 2016 comprehensive Surgery MOC Review Course in order to bring it to you!
+These Video/Audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection.
 You have access to watch or listen on your phone, tablet or computer.
-This Video/Audio product offers a learning experience that is almost like being at the live activity, but without travel costs and time away from your practice.
+This Video/Audio product offers a learning experience that is almost like being at the live activity itself, but without travel costs and time away from your practice.
 Included with each Online Review is a downloadable copy of the e-syllabus that corresponds to the Video/Audio lectures for your use while viewing/listening or as a free-standing study guide.

 - Release Date: November 15, 2016